BorysNie/aws-bootcamp-cruddur-2023/journal/week4.md

 - Validate existance of activities and users tables
 - Create seed, session and setup bash scripts
 - Bundle scripts together for easier deployment
+- Add script which rotates the SG IP
 -